 It allows you to ignore all the other things apart from the two most important numbers when looking at a deal for the first time.
 These include the repair costs and the ARV.

 If you make an accurate forecast of these numbers, you eliminate the chances of losing your money on a deal.
-However, if you get the repair estimate costs and ARV wrong, you can lose tens or even thousands of dollars easily.
+However, if you get the repair estimate costs and ARV wrong, you can lose tens or even thousands of dollars quickly.

 The Mathematics Behind the House Flipping Deal: